Vaidy74/Yathashakti/KANBAN.md

 ### Development Process
 - Changes are committed to git with descriptive messages
-- Code is pushed to GitHub repository after each significant milestone
+- Code is pushed to GitHub repository after completing the feature
-- Each completed Kanban item is backed up to GitHub
+- Documentation is updated if the feature changes existing behavior

 ### Frontend Requirements (30%)
 - All UI components render correctly